 The most famous fossils can be viewed in the Senckenberg Museum in Frankfurt and in the Landesmuseum in Darmstadt.

 How to get there

 The Messel pit is located about 20 km south of Frankfurt.
 Messel train station is located around 1 km north of the Messel pit.
 See place marker for details.

 The Glauberg is a hill that was populated about 5,000 years ago.
 On the plateau arose a significant Celtic settlement.
 Below the Glauberg, several grave mounds were discovered, in 1996 the "Celtic Prince" was found.
 This is a sandstone statue of a Celtic warrior with a "leaf crown".
 In 2011 the museum "Keltenwelt am Glauberg" was opened.
 The archaeological museum was designed by the architects Kada Wittfeld.
 The monolithic steel construction has won several architectural awards.
 The exhibition shows the history of the Celts and the settlement of the Glauberg.
 The main attraction is the "Celtic Prince" with his big ears.
 The Celtic Museum is located in an archaeological park, where the burial mounds and wooden bars have been reconstructed.
 From the Glauberg plateau you can see the Frankfurt skyline.

-The "Eschbach cliffs" are a rock formation of quartz rock in the Taunus mountains.
-The steeply rising rocks were created by a unfolding of the Taunus.
-They are about 15 m high and are suitable for climbing.
-There are different tours, with hooks already placed in the rocks.
-There is a public car park between Eschbach (Usingen) and Michelbach.
+The Eschbacher Klippen (Eschbach Cliffs) are a band of quartz rocks in the Taunus which are actually called Buchstein rocks.
+The jagged cliffs were created by an unfolding of the Taunus, are approx. 15 m high and are ideal for climbing.
+There are various tours for which rock hooks have been drilled into the stone.
+There is a public car park coming from Usingen, between Eschbach and Michelbach.